danielleitelima/starter-go/README.md

-# Starter-go
+# Starter: Go Foundation

-This is my first go project.
-The purpose here is to explore the language's features with no real intention of creating a useful application.
-Although the intention is not to have real functionality, the code found here will be very useful for future reference.
+This project is about testing the features of Golang.
+The focus will be in compiling and commenting the code for better understanding and easy reference.

 ## How to run